BoBch27/firevault_go/README.md

 }
 fmt.Println(user) // {hello@bobbydonev.com}
 ```
 - `Delete` - A method which deletes all Firestore documents which match provided `Query`.
+If no documents match the provided `Query`, the method does nothing and `error` is `nil`.
 The method uses Firestore's `BulkWriter` under the hood, meaning the operation is not atomic.
 	- *Expects*:
 		- ctx: A context.
 		- query: A `Query` instance to filter which documents to delete.
 	- *Returns*:
 		- error: An `error` in case something goes wrong during interaction with Firestore.
-	- If no documents match the provided `Query`, the method does nothing and `error` is `nil`.
 ```go
 err := collection.Delete(
 	ctx,